Gdalik/EarQuiz_Frequencies/GUI/Help/Data/get_started.md

 of frequency gain.
 For dual-band EQ patterns, I have added extra-headroom from 1 up to 3dB.

-So, there is an inverse relationship between equalization depth and peak normalization level (the more the frequency gain, the quieter the source before the equalization and vice-versa).
+So, there is an inverse relationship between equalization depth and peak normalization level (the higher the frequency gain, the quieter the source before the equalization and vice-versa).
 The former can be set from ±1 to ±18 dB, whereas the latter can vary from -1 to -21 dB.
 Both values are displayed at the status bar at the right-bottom side of the main window, which may be helpful when adjusting the volume level under different settings.